Google Cloud#

 echo $DATABASE_URL

-Next, save these secrets in google cloud:
+Next, save these values in google cloud:

 gcloud secrets create application_settings --data-file .env.production